TheAlgorithms/Rust/src/project_euler/README.md

 Please put your solution in a folder, following the `_<problem_id>` format.
-Add `pub mod _<problem_id>;` into the `mod.rs` in the `project_euler` directory. it as a rust module.
+Add `pub mod _<problem_id>;` into the `mod.rs` in the `project_euler` directory.
 If there is only one solution, feel free to keep the solution in `mod.rs`.
-Format if one solution:
+The structure if there's one solution:

 ```
 _3:
  mod.rs
 ```

-A structure for multiple solutions:
+The structure for multiple solutions:
 ```
 _3:
  mod.rs